Gbehzohngar Milton Findley: Board Chairman of the Liberia Airport Authority

 is presently served by seven airlines, including Brussels Airlines, Air Côte d'Ivoire, Kenya Airways, KLM Royal Dutch Airlines and Royal Air Maroc.

 On July 4, 2016, Findley lauded Chinese Ambassador Zhang Yue at the ground-breaking ceremony for the new US$50 million passenger terminal building at RIA.
 He also congratulated President Ellen Johnson Sirleaf for her tireless efforts in championing the China-Liberia bilateral project.
 Construction was slated to commence immediately after the official groundbreaking on November 21, 2016 and scheduled to be completed in 22 months.

 Findley oversaw a joint-venture financed by the Saudi Fund for Development, Arab Bank for Economic Development in Africa and the Government of Liberia for a US$30 million Runway Rehabilitation project at RIA.
 Ibrahim Al Sahi of the Saudi Development Fund and the Arab Bank has stated that modernization of the airport infrastructure in Liberia would attract more tourists and enhance the economic potential of the country.
 The contract was signed on September 5, 2016 and estimated to be completed within 10 months.

 On July 24, 2017, Findley announced the National Aviation Services (NAS) of Kuwait would manage a 25-year air cargo operations concession at the Roberts International Airport (RIA).
 The joint venture between NAS of Kuwait and Liberian firm, Global Logistics Services, includes design, build, maintenance, operation and transfer of a new, modern cargo facility at RIA.
 The new facility will improve RIA’s air cargo operations to meet international standards and support export supply chain capacity in the country to improve trade barriers and boost Liberia’s potential as a hub in the Mano River sub-region and the rest of the world.

 Personal life

-Findley owns a home and coffee and cocoa farm in Buchanan, Grand Bassa County and a home in the capitol city, Monrovia, Montserrado County, Liberia.
+Findley owns a home and coffee and cocoa farm in Buchanan, Grand Bassa County and a home in the capital city, Monrovia, Montserrado County, Liberia.